awehrung/algo-competition/README.md

 ## Notes

-The inspiration for this repo comes from [Robert Axelrod's tournaments](https://www.wikiwand.com/en/articles/The_Evolution_of_Cooperation#Background:_Axelrod's_tournaments) (warning: big spoilers for game 1) from the 80s.
+The inspiration for this repo comes from [Robert Axelrod's tournaments](https://www.wikiwand.com/en/articles/The_Evolution_of_Cooperation#Background:_Axelrod's_tournaments) from the 80s mentioned in [this Veritasium Youtube video](https://www.youtube.com/watch?v=mScpHTIi-kM) (warning: big spoilers for game 1).

 Game 2 is based on the author's memory of a childhood game.